reqT/reqT/doc/lab1/lab1.md

 ## Goals

-To complete this lab you should fulfill these goals:

-* Develop a requirements model including the following sections:
+To complete this lab you should develop a requirements model using [http://reqt.org/download][reqT] including the following sections:

     - **Context** including a context diagram for your course project product with some relevant interfaces to some relevant actors.
 The model does not have to be complete.